 8.A.44 The Mitochondrial EF Hand Ca2+ Uniporter Regulator (MICU) Family

 Mitochondrial calcium uptake plays a central role in cell physiology by stimulating ATP production, shaping cytosolic calcium transients, and regulating cell death.
 CBARA1 has incorectly been thought to be the uniporter (Perocchi et al. 2010).
 Silencing MICU1 does not disrupt mitochondrial respiration or membrane potential, but abolishes mitochondrial calcium entry and attenuates the metabolic coupling between cytosolic calcium transients and activation of matrix dehydrogenases.
-MICU1 is associated with the mitochondrial inner membrane and has two canonical EF hands that are essential for its activity, suggesting a role in calcium sensing.
+MICU1 and MICU2 are associated with the mitochondrial inner membrane, and each protein has two canonical EF hands that are essential for activity, suggesting a role in calcium sensing.
 MICU1 represents the founding member of a set of proteins required for high capacity mitochondrial calcium uptake (Perocchi et al., 2010).
 It is linked to the uniporter, MUC (TC# 1.A.77) via a 10kD 1 TMS protein called EMRE (TC# 8.A.45) in a large complex of about 480,000 Daltons (Sancak et al. 2013).

 MICU homologues show limited sequence similarities to bifunctional glutamine amidotransferase/anthranilate phosphoribosyl transferase.
 Homologues are found in a wide range of eukaryotes.
 These proteins probably have 1 targetting TMSs that may be cleaved off after import into mitochondria.
 These proteins are homologous throughout much of their lengths to the N-terminal 300aas of EF-hand domain-containing proteins such as Arulan (2.A.29.14.1).
 MICU is a regulator of MCU (1.A.77) (Baughman et al., 2011), a conclusion that has been substantiated in two studies published in 2012 (Mallilankaraman et al. 2012a; Mallilankaraman et al. 2012b).
 EMRE interacts with MCU and MICU via its transmembrane helices.
 It maintains tight MICU regulation of the MCU pore, a role that involves EMRE binding to MICU1 using its conserved C-terminal polyaspartate tail.
 EMRE ensures that all transport-competent uniporters are tightly regulated, responding appropriately to a dynamic intracellular Ca2+ landscape (Tsai et al. 2016).